 This is the all-female California band that made British Disc Jockeys nervous, each regularly fluffing their pronunciations.
 Of course the band’s name had slightly less risqué connotations back home and here, their second album is dressed as an invitation to join the party.
 I first heard the band on the Fruity sampler, released on Warner Brothers in 1972, where the band rubbed shoulders with the likes of Van Morrison, Ry Cooder, Alice Cooper and Curved Air.
 Charity Ball was produced by Richard Perry, with the original line-up of Alice de Buhr on drums, Jean Millington on bass, Nickey Barclay on keyboards and June Millington on guitars, each of the women chipping in on the rock warbling.
 The album was almost entirely self-penned with the exception of a cover of Stephen Stills Buffalo Brothers era “Special Care”.

-Special Care is included on this week’s Vaults radio show.
+Special Care is included on this week’s Northern Sky Vaults Radio Show.

 Black Sabbath – Master of Reality | Vertigo 6350-050 – 1971